Virus Factory in Schools

 Register for a Teacher Resource Pack

 Additionally, we have a number of physical resource packs to distribute to interested teachers.
-We will prioritise teachers who are interested in delivering the workshops in the current (24-25) or next (25-26) academic years, and those who are willing to provide feedback so we can improve this pack in the future!
+We will prioritise teachers who are interested in delivering the workshops in the next (25-26) academic year, and those who are willing to provide feedback so we can improve this pack in the future!

 Please note there is no requirement to have the physical resource packs in order to deliver the Virus Factory in Schools workshops or participate in our Q&A webinars.
 Online materials, including “print and play” files, can be found on Zenodo.